About Electrify NZ Tauranga

 TEMPORARY LOCATION DURING CONSTRUCTION ON DURHAM ST: PAPAMOA PLAZA

-Electrify NZ Tauranga is open on Durham St in the heart of the city.
-We have a full range of electric bikes to cater to a wide range of riders, from city and commuter electric bikes through to electric mountain bikes.
+Electrify NZ Tauranga has relocated to Papamoa Plaza during works on Durham St. We have a full range of electric bikes to cater to a wide range of riders, from city and commuter electric bikes through to electric mountain bikes.